gerkoh/excalidraw-mac/README.md

 | `autoSaveDebounceMs`      | number | 2000    | Debounce delay in milliseconds before auto-saving |
 | `autoSaveCheckIntervalMs` | number | 500     | Interval in milliseconds to check for changes     |
 | `defaultOpenDir`          | string | (none)  | Default directory for file open/save dialogs      |

+For the auto-save feature: The app automatically saves your drawing to the last opened file.
+Changes are debounced (default 2 seconds) to avoid excessive disk writes.
+The auto-save behavior can be configured via `config.json`:

+- `autoSaveDebounceMs` — delay before saving after changes (default: 2000ms)
+- `autoSaveCheckIntervalMs` — how often to check for changes (default: 500ms)

+If no file is open, the app will prompt you to save when you make changes.

 ### Scripts